Developing a smart documentation tool for NOTO—a comprehensive support system for early childhood educators

 - Accessible and tailored mental health support

-Pain points were transformed into NOTO's core concepts—teachers need real-time, hands-free support, reinforced by practical learning and wellness tools.
+Their pain points were transformed into core concepts: real-time, hands-free support, reinforced by practical learning and wellness tools.

 Intuitive Documentation